E84081210/AreaDetecion_CounterAndTracker/README.md

 :heavy_check_mark: Read [jkjung-avt/tensorrt_demo](https://github.com/jkjung-avt/tensorrt_demos) beforehead is more than better.

-:x: Looking for deeper TensorRT lesson, because I won't explain it too much.
+:x: Looking for deeper TensorRT lesson.

 :x: Off-the-shelf product.
 The precision is about 90 %, and it will decrease in different scenario.